GVA-error/myALClient/README.md

 - You can change anime position in list.
 - You can use JSon or Postgres to save you list.
 - If base is not avalible, you work with local jSon
-- Ungoing sorting.
-Allow you hide ungoing from list.
+- Ongoing hiding.
+Allow you to hide ongoing from list.

 # Technical details
 #### client
-JavaFX
+- JavaFX for PC
+- Android SDK for Android
 #### local_server
 - Logic: Java Spring;
 - Base: PostgreSQL/JSon;